marcofiset/flute/README.md

 ### An utterly awesome and easy-to-use highly-extensible lightweight fluent validation framework for PHP.
 *I really wish I could pack more adjectives into this description, but that's the best I was able to come up with*.

 #### BEWARE!
-My TDD-fu failed me while developping this project!
-Proceed with care.
-Maybe some velociraptor is lurking around the corner.
+Maybe some velociraptor is lurking around the corner!
+My TDD-fu failed me while developping this project.
+Proceed with care through these untested realms.

 These not-so-cool validation rules are supported out of the box :

  - NotNull (not null)
  - Required (not null or empty)
  - MaxLength
  - ...
 (Kind of boring, I know.
-More to come.)
+More to come.
+OR WRITE SOME YOURSELF!
+PFFT! :japanese_goblin:)

 It's a so tiny piece of delicious carrot cake to create custom rules that even your annoying sister's three-legged incapable kitty cat can do it eyes shut while itching its back :